marttiphpbb/phpbb-ext-archiveforum/README.md

 ## Features

 With this extension you define one forum as the "Archive" for obsolete topics.
+In the "Archive forum" the orginating forum is shown below the title of each topic.
+Two moderator actions are provided "Archive" and "Restore".
+They depend on the same permission as "Move"(topics).
+Note that you still have to set yourself the appropriate permissions for the "Archive Forum".
+Normal users should not be able to post in there.

 ## Screenshots